 Student tuition and fees - The University uses the output measure for revenue recognition of student tuition and fees revenue which means that revenue is recognized pro-rata over each instructional course as performance obligations associated with the delivery of educational services are met.
 Registration and other fees that do not relate to instruction are recognized when no longer refundable.
-The University's receivables represent unconditional rights to consideration from its contracts with students; accordingly, receivables are not recorded until students have begun a course and the revenue recognition has commenced.
+The University's receivables represent unconditional rights to consideration from its contracts with students; accordingly, receivables are not recorded until revenues are earned.